shubhamjain1596/Hexdec/README.md

 * 30 = 1e
 * 15 = f
 * 0x12 = 35
-Oops, you got that last one wrong...
+Oops, you got that last one wrong.....

 Your average response time is 3.110 seconds.
 Come back again! :)
 ```